jthack/PIPE/README.md

 - Modify users, groups, or orgs

 **Note on Scope:**
 The focus of this guide is solely on the security implications associated with prompt injections.
-Trust, bias, and ethical considerations related to LLM outputs, while crucial in their own right, are outside the purview of this discussion.
+Trust, bias, and ethical considerations related to LLM outputs, while important in their own right, are outside the purview of this discussion.

 <a name="background"/>